FLIPPERLyle's

 The One Shot That Matters — Center Hall

-Karl DeAngelo confirmed it himself in the LoserKid Podcast interview: the center hall is one of the easiest shots on the game.
-It's where you start most room modes.
-The inline K-E-Y drop targets are also approachable shots that earn you the keys to explore.
-If you can shoot center hall and complete the drops, you can play this game.
+The center hall is one of the easiest shots on the game — confirmed by the designer himself in the LoserKid Podcast interview.
+It's where most room modes are started, and it's the safest repeatable shot on the table.
+If you can shoot center hall and complete the K-E-Y Drop Targets, you can play this game.
 Everything else radiates outward from there.
-Start in the center, explore as comfort grows.
+When in doubt, shoot center hall.

 Between Us — What Makes This Game Hard